microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-04.md

 ### Step 4: Use Azure Cache for Redis as state store

 Now, you can also use Azure Cache for Redis instead of the default state store.
-This will require no code changes, similar to replacing *RabbitMq* with Azure Service Bus in Assignment 3 required no code changes either.
+This will require no code changes, similar to replacing *RabbitMq* with Azure Service Bus in challenge 3 required no code changes either.

 1. Update the `Resources/dapr/components/statestore.yaml` file with the key/value pairs for your Azure Redis Cache instance.
 You can find these on the Overview blade of your Azure Redis Cache instance.
 Make sure you add the **6380** port number after the host URI.